umeshdahal1/netflix-gpt/README.md

 - Implement Sign In user API
 - Created Redux Store with user slice
 - Signed In with user Credentials
+- Implemented Sign Out Features
+- Update Profile
+- Bugfix: Sign up user displayName and Profile picture update
+- BugFix: If the user is not logged in Redirect/ Browse to Login page and vice-versa.

 # Features